gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 ### Download the tenant authentication CA certificate

 1. Open an **Azure Sphere Developer Command Prompt**
-2. Be sure to make a note of the current directory, or change to the Azure Sphere Learning path directory.
+2. Be sure to make a note of the current directory, or change to the CO2 Monitor directory.
 You will need the name of this directory in the next step.
 3. Download the Certificate Authority (CA) certificate for your Azure Sphere tenant:

     ```bash